adriangeerre/SyFi/README.md

 ### Tips and tricks

-**Important:** The target haplotypes recovered from the illumina reads might differ from the target/s found directly in the reference genome/MAGs, for example by using Blast.
-This is because the reference/MAG might have mask the haplotype in a consensus sequence.
+**Important:** The target haplotypes recovered from the illumina reads might differ from the target/s found directly in the reference genome/MAGs, for example, by using Blast.
+This is because the genome/MAG might have mask the haplotype in a consensus sequence.
 Thus, from the illumina reads one might recover information from multiple populations.

-The option "-f" should always placed last!
+In other words, the consensus sequence "ACGTACGT" might be coming from a) "ACGTACGT" and b) "ACCTACGT" reads in the population.
+Given that, the "G/C" variant is masked when obtaining the consesus genome/MAG (in this case we have a G), the direct count of 16S haplotypes (in this case 1; a) from the reference could be different that the population 16S haplotypes (in this case 2; a and b).

-Low quality genomes could be skipped because of: missing or incomplete targets.
+**Important**: Low quality genomes could be skipped because of: missing or incomplete targets.